Olster1/olster1.github.io/md_files/saving-players-save-file.md

   return result;
 }
 #ENDCODE
-#To get the filepath we use the Windows specific function SHGetKnownFolderPath, passing in the folder Id we want-FOLDERID_LocalAppData.
+#To get the filepath we use the Windows specific function SHGetKnownFolderPath, passing in the folder Id we want-FOLDERID_SavedGames.
 It looks like this:
 #CODE
 PWSTR  win32_wideString_utf16 = 0;
 if(SHGetKnownFolderPath(
-   FOLDERID_LocalAppData,
+   FOLDERID_SavedGames,
    KF_FLAG_CREATE,
    0,
    (PWSTR *)&win32_wideString_utf16